Æthelred the Unready: Childhood

-Æthelred's father, King Edgar, was only thirty-two when died in July 975, and his death was probably unexpected.
+Æthelred's father, King Edgar, was only thirty-two when he died in July 975, and his death was probably unexpected.
 The succession to the throne was disputed.
-Both boys were probably too young to play an active role in the contest, and were figureheads for the opposing factions. Æthelred's cause was led by his mother and his supporters included Bishop Æthelwold and Ælfhere of Mercia, while Edward's claim was defended by Dunstan, Æthelwine of East Anglia, and Byrhtnoth, Ealdorman of Essex.
-In the view of the historian Sean Miller, the cause of the dispute probably lay in rival family alliances rather than which candidate had the best claim to the throne, but Frank Stenton suggests that opposition to Edward, a youth given to frequent outbursts of rage, was probably opposed partly because he "offended many important persons by his intolerable violence of speech and behaviour."
+Both Æthelred and Edward were probably too young to play an active role in the contest, and were figureheads for the opposing factions. Æthelred's cause was led by his mother, and his supporters included Bishop Æthelwold and Ælfhere of Mercia, while Edward's claim was defended by Dunstan, Æthelwine of East Anglia, and Byrhtnoth, Ealdorman of Essex.
+In the view of the historian Sean Miller, the cause of the dispute probably lay in rival family alliances rather than which candidate had the best claim to the throne, but Frank Stenton suggests that opposition to Edward, a youth given to frequent outbursts of rage, was probably partly because he "offended many important persons by his intolerable violence of speech and behaviour."
 The two sides quickly agreed that Edward would be king, while Æthelred received all the lands which were allocated to æthelings, including some which had been granted by Edgar to Abingdon Abbey, and which were taken back by force.
 When he became king, Æthelred retained the æthelings' lands and also acquired those allocated to the king.

-Edward reigned for only three years, and it was a period of political turmoil.
-The nobility seized the opportunity given by Edgar's removal to recover their lost estates.
+Edward's three-year reign was a period of political turmoil.
+The nobility seized the opportunity given by Edgar's death to recover their lost estates.
 The conflict was seen in the past by historians as a dispute between supporters and opponents of the monasteries, but this is no longer widely accepted.
 According to Hart: "The presence of supporters of church reform in both factions indicates that the conflict between them depended as much on issues of land ownership and local power as on ecclesiastical legitimacy.
 Adherents of both Edward and Æthelred can be seen appropriating, or recovering, monastic lands".
-Rivalries and conflicts between different factions of the aristocracy were also important causes of instability. Ælfthryth and Æthelred maintained their alliance with Æthelwold during Edward's reign, and they visited his Ely Abbey.
-They were probably both persona non grata at Edward's court.
+Rivalries and conflicts between different factions of the aristocracy were also important causes of instability. Ælfthryth and Æthelred maintained their alliance with Æthelwold during Edward's reign, and they visited Ely Abbey, which had been refounded by Æthelwold.
+They were probably both personae non gratae at Edward's court.